-London’s most anticipated production of 2016, Harry Potter and the Cursed Child flies into the West End in July, with previews beginning in June.
-Opening at the Palace Theatre London, Harry Potter and the Cursed Child will take place across Parts I & II, which will be performed at separate times.
+London’s most anticipated production of 2016, Harry Potter and the Cursed Child has flown into the West End, receiving rave reviews from audiences and critics alike.
+With previews beginning in May, the production officially opened in July 2016.
+Opening at the Palace Theatre London, Harry Potter and the Cursed Child will take place across Parts I & II, which are performed at separate times.

 J.K Rowling has teamed up with writer Jack Thorne (Glue, This is England) and prolific director John Tiffany (Once) to present the latest instalment of the beloved Harry Potter series.
 An entirely original story told over two instalments, Harry Potter and the Cursed Child is the sequel to the previous books and films, following Harry and his friends ’19 years later’.